linuxboot/heads-wiki/Installing-and-Configuring/OS/index.md

 ### Security Dongle with LUKS root

 In this model heads is not responsible for any of the decryption of data on disk.
 You may use a security dongle (aka smartcard aka security token) to manage the passphrase for the root LUKS partition.

-The first difference in this approach compared to the [heads TPM](#using-tpm-for-decryption-of-drives) model is that the user may be limited to typing ONLY a short number sequence (PIN) rather than a full passphrase depending on smartcard hardware used.
-The hard drive may be moved to a different system and used with the security dongle and/or a LUKS passphrase without modification.
 Like the TPM, the security dongle enforces limits which prevent brute force attacks.

 In contrast to [using TPM for decryption](#using-tpm-for-decryption-of-drives)--where a disk unlock passphrase is stored in the TPM--in this model the TPM is not used for LUKS decryption.
 A LUKS disk unlock key/passphrase is encrypted and stored in a 'public' location such as /boot.
 After heads boots the kernel a process which uses the security dongle decrypts the LUKS root partition.